 What if the student has a break in their studies?

-For example, leave of absence due to ill health etc, as long as they remain enrolled with the establishment and intend to return to their studies they would continue to be considered as a student for Council Tax purposes.
+As long as they remain enrolled with the establishment and intend to return to their studies they would continue to be considered as a student for Council Tax purposes.
 Evidence of the break in studying would be required to allow this.